sevagh/libmetro/doxygen/4_polyrhythms.md

 5 sine,440.0,10.0
 ```

-This looks better in file format 2:
+This looks better in file format 2, in poly_32_format2.txt:

 ```
 1 0 1 0 1 0